Issue Brief // Warrants & Due Process

 Independent Audits of Immigration Detention in Georgia

-Requires third-party health, safety, and civil rights audits of any Georgia facility housing federal immigration detainees—providing public accountability for conditions in a system with documented abuses.
+Requires third-party health, safety, and civil rights audits of any Georgia facility housing federal immigration detainees.

 Checking Georgia Legislature status...